deivuh/blog/_posts/2014-03-25-dagr-a-time-of-the-day-based-led-lighting-system.markdown

 ### Update: More about sleep quality ###

 Besides screen / light exposure before bedtime, there are a few other factors caused by technology that may affect our sleep quality.
 A reader made a research about this and wanted to share with us an interesting [article he wrote that covers this topic.](http://www.thesleepjudge.com/different-ways-technology-affects-sleep-quality/)

+### Update 2: Even more information about sleep quality ###

+Another reader made a research about electronics and sleep, and made a [nice infographic about ways it affects our sleep and how to protect against it](https://sleepybliss.com/tips-guides/how-electronics-affect-sleep).